symbiosis-dns-generate uploads wrong data

 Could be a WONTFIX that relies on users being sensible, or we could eg, give precedence to a.com.txt from /srv/a.com over the version in /srv/x.com .

-#1 Updated by Patrick Cherry about 5 years ago
+#1 Updated by Patrick Cherry over 5 years ago

 - File signature.asc added

 Yes, there is no checks in symbiosis-dns to make sure